How to Install an AR-15 Buttstock Presented by Larry Potterfield of MidwayUSA

 Quick Summary

-To install an A2 style AR-15 buttstock, first add a spacer to the buffer tube.
-Then, install the takedown pin, spring, and detent from the rear, ensuring the spring protrudes slightly.
-Finally, carefully slide the buttstock over the buffer tube without bending the detent spring, and secure it with the buttplate screw.
+To install an AR-15 A2 style buttstock, first slide a spacer onto the buffer tube.
+Then, lubricate and insert the takedown pin from the right side of the receiver.
+Install the detent and spring from the rear, ensuring the spring protrudes slightly.
+Finally, carefully slide the buttstock over the buffer tube, compressing the spring, and secure it with the buttplate screw.

 Chapters